 Policy Concerning Students with Disabilites

 Indiana Tech adheres to the Requirements of the Americans with Disabilities Act of 1990 and the Rehabilitation Act of 1973, Section 504.
 No qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the institution’s classes or facilities.
 Indiana Tech has made reasonable modifications in policies, practices, procedures and/or facilities when such modifications were necessary, to accommodate the needs of disabled individuals.
-The director of Student Support Services has been designated to coordinate compliance with the nondiscrimination and accommodation requirements of these laws.
+The director of Office of Student Success has been designated to coordinate compliance with the nondiscrimination and accommodation requirements of these laws.

 Indiana Tech celebrates diversity by promoting independence and educational opportunities for persons with disabilities within the institution; promoting positive images of persons with disabilities within our community; promoting positive educational experiences for faculty, staff and students.
 The university encourages inclusive education by providing opportunities for accommodations and by facilitating services for persons with disabilities.